Marco-Puglia/Hg_SOM/README.md

 # Usage

-To fit, evaluate, and project the species distribution models, open and run **Hg_SOM.m**.
+To fit, evaluate, and project the Hg distribution models, open and run **Hg_SOM.m**.

 ## Software used
 Octave-10.3.0